 - Other applicable tax matters

-The Group’s tax strategy aims to ensure that all tax affairs are conducted in a manner which is transparent and in compliance with local tax requirements.
+The Group’s tax strategy aims to ensure that all tax affairs are conducted in a manner which is transparent and in compliance with local tax requirements in all material respects.

 This strategy is reviewed annually and applies from the date of publication until superseded.

-The Group’s CFO participates in all substantive decisions involving tax matters and is regularly informed about relevant tax developments impacting the Group, raising tax issues to the Board as appropriate.
+The Group’s FD and CFO participate in all substantive decisions involving tax matters and are regularly informed about relevant tax developments impacting the Group, raising tax issues to the Board as appropriate.